Best travel eSIM for Malaysia in 2026

 Wikipedia — “Malaysia” (capital Kuala Lumpur; national language Malaysian Malay; currency Malaysian ringgit, MYR) https://en.wikipedia.org/wiki/Malaysia Retrieved 30 May 2026

 AI-assisted disclosure: this page was drafted with AI assistance and reviewed by the Simscanner editorial team.
-Carrier, regulator and SIM-registration facts are sourced above with retrieval dates; brand plan figures are intentionally left as pending verification rather than generated.
+Carrier, regulator and SIM-registration facts are sourced above with retrieval dates; brand plan figures are intentionally left as a modelled estimate rather than generated.

 Related travel eSIM rankings